Superhero has launched a low cost share trading solution in Australia today with share trades at a flat cost of just $5.00 per trade.

 - Bell Potter

-Although you’ve likely not seen the name OpenMarkets in the retail investing world, you may have heard of some of their clients including SelfWealth, robo-advisor SixPark, micro-investment solution Raiz (formerly Acorns AU) and Clover (automated investing).
+Although you’ve likely not seen the name OpenMarkets in the retail investing world, you may have heard of some of their clients including SelfWealth, robo-advisors SixPark and Stockspot, micro-investment solution Raiz (formerly Acorns AU) and Clover (automated investing).

 I’ve personally used OpenMarkets as the broker for my self-managed super fund (SMSF) and family trust broker accounts for a number of years so I am very comfortable with their ability to execute trades cleanly, quickly and at low cost.
 They’re now more focused on providing the trading infrastructure for the likes of Superhero and SelfWealth to trade through which enables these companies to build there own trading solutions on top of the OpenMarkets technology.